 The AUA believes that the employment of immediate family members in certain circumstances may impact objectivity at work, affect the work of colleagues and create potential conflicts of interest between Employees.

-For purposes of this PPM, an immediate family is defined to include the following family members: the Employee’s spouse, children, parents and siblings.
+For purposes of this Policy , an immediate family is defined to include the following family members: the Employee’s spouse, children, parents and siblings.
 The employment of immediate family members in the same college, center or department may be permitted when such employment is deemed not to jeopardize any AUA policy and is deemed to be in the best interest of the AUA.
 Additionally, one family member cannot be responsible for making decisions in personnel matters regarding other members of the same family or household, such as, the hire, promotion, retention, compensation, assignment of work, evaluation or other conditions of employment.

 If two Employees become immediate family members during the course of their employment at the AUA, and one of them is in a supervisory relationship with the other, both Employees must inform the AUA Administration.
 In such circumstances, the AUA reserves the right to reassign Employees to other positions, alternative supervisor or change their working relationship.